Julie Budd

-Julie Budd (born May 4, 1954) is an American recording artist and actress.
+Julie Budd (born May 7, 1954) is an American recording artist and actress.

 Early life and education

 Budd was born Edith Erdman in Brooklyn, New York, the second of three daughters of Joan and Saul Erdman, a bottling company executive.
 She attended the Roy H. Mann Jr. High School in Brooklyn until 1969, when she transferred to a private academy in Manhattan.

 Singing

 Budd began her singing career at the age of 12 when, after winning amateur night at a resort camp, she was spotted by producer Herb Bernstein, who became her manager and arranger.
 After signing a contract for personal management, he also had her record a demo, and arranged for a three-year contract with Metro-Goldwyn-Mayer records.
 Budd also became a regular on the NBC summer series Showcase '68.
 She appeared on the Merv Griffin Show, The Ed Sullivan Show, The Tonight Show, The Carol Burnett Show and The Jim Nabors Hour.
 At the time, her style drew frequent comparisons to Barbra Streisand (to the point where she was mistakenly assumed to be Streisand's sister).

 Appearing at Caesars Palace at the age of 16, Budd became the youngest opening act for Frank Sinatra.
 She also became a frequent performer on the Las Vegas Strip, supporting Sinatra, Liberace, George Burns, and Bob Hope.
 She performed the title song for the 1972 film Living Free, which played over the opening credits.

 Budd continues to perform mainly in the New York City area and Las Vegas.
-She released the albums Pure Imagination (1997) and If You Could See Me Now (2000), and to commemorate Sinatra's centenary on December 12, 2015, she has released an album, Remembering Mr. Sinatra.
+She released the albums Pure Imagination (1997) and If You Could See Me Now (2000), and to commemorate Sinatra's centenary on December 12, 2015, she released an album, Remembering Mr. Sinatra.
 She also teaches master classes in singing.